 Free CFA Level II Economics Practice Questions

-Explore economics at the CFA Level II depth.
-Questions test currency valuation models, economic growth theories, and the effects of regulation on financial markets.
+Economics on the CFA Level II exam tests currency valuation models (covered and uncovered interest rate parity), economic growth theories, and the effects of regulation on financial markets.
+Weighted 5-10% (CFA Institute).

 Sample Questions